it-gssb/pdffiller/README.md

 --------------------| --------- | ---------------------------------------
 excel.file\_name | Y | Name of the Excel xslx spreadsheet in the `sources` folder that contains the records to be merged.
-For each record one or multiple PDF files are created according to the configuration. excel.sheet\_name | Y | Name of the sheet in the excel spreadsheet with the records. excel.secret_column | Y | Column in selected input sheet that contains the PDF encryption key. file.name\_template | Y | Text template using [Mustache](https://mustache.github.io/mustache.5.html) syntax to create the name of the generated file.
-The system variable {{\_BaseName\_}} contains the template file name without the postfix (e.g. '.pdf'). template.\<alias\> | Y | Defines a name of a PDF form template located in the `sources` folder.
+For each record one or multiple PDF files are created according to the configuration. excel.sheet\_name | Y | Name of the sheet in the excel spreadsheet with the records. excel.secret\_column | Y | Column in selected input sheet that contains the PDF encryption key. excel.group\_columns | N | Columns that have have the same values for each group of records.
+The first column is used as the group criterion. file.name\_template | Y | Text template using [Mustache](https://mustache.github.io/mustache.5.html) syntax to create the name of the generated file.
+The system variable {{\_BaseName\_}} contains the template file name without the postfix (e.g. '.pdf'). file.group\_name\_template | N | Text template using [Mustache](https://mustache.github.io/mustache.5.html) syntax to create the name of the generated file if it contains grouped records.
+Only use the system variable {{\_BaseName\_}} or a reference to an Excel column referenced in the `excel.group_columns` property. template.\<alias\> | Y | Defines a name of a PDF form template located in the `sources` folder.
 The name is associated with the alias \<alias\>.
 Multiple PDF files may be defined, each with a different alias name \<alias\>. mappings.\<alias\> | N | Defines for PDF template with alias name <alias> a list of column mappings \<form field\> : \<sheet column\> that is used to map excel sheet columns to PDF form fields.

 The option to map PDF form columns to spreadsheet columns is useful if you need to map data to PDF forms for which you cannot define the column names.

 :heavy_exclamation_mark: Please note that PDF files **without** a form or a file with a non-PDF type will not be used to generate a derived PDF document.
-However, the original document will be included into emails.
+Instead, the original document will be included into emails.
 This feature is helpful for emailing unmodified documents in addition to generated ones.

 #### Example Configuration